sara-02/WTM/markdown/fast-style-transfer.md

 # cat fast_style.sh
 ```

-you will see an example script you can use to run Fast Style Transfer on an image.
+you will see an example script you can use to run Fast Style Transfer on an image (note: the command below must be run from the ``/workshop/fast-style-transfer`` directory).
 Here's what it looks like:

 ```
+cd /workshop/fast-style-transfer

 python evaluate.py --checkpoint /workshop/fast-style-transfer/models/udnie.ckpt --in-path /workshop/sample-images/basset.jpg --out-path /workshop/shared/basset_stylized.jpg
 ```